 Connected vehicle (CV) technologies enable a wide range of transportation applications in safety, mobility, and infotainment.
-These applications range from warnings (such as blind spot and do-not-pass) to notifications of variable speed limit and points-of-interest.
+These applications range from blind spot and donot-pass warning to variable speed limit and point-of-interest notification.
 While holding tremendous promise, the success of these CV-enabled applications will rely on the quality and security of the underlying information flow.